azmoc/speech_sim/README.md

 # speech_sim
 Experiments into reproducing speech formants

-This project comes out of generate_notes, spawning from the Fourier Transform lab in the BYU ACME volume 2 lab manual.
-This project looks at vocal frequencies in vowels.
+This project started as a branch of the project I call generate_notes, which was adapted from the Fourier Transform lab in the BYU ACME volume 2 lab manual.
+This project looks at vocal frequencies in vowels and how to reproduce them.